Young adult with orange jumper smiling

 How long does an apprenticeship last?

-An apprenticeship programme can last anywhere from 1-5 years, depending on the exact programme.
+The length of each apprenticeship varies and can be anywhere from 1-5 years depending on the programme.

 How much do apprenticeships get paid?